+10.1.1.
 We recognise that without appropriate intervention and support, abuse or witnessing violence may have an adverse impact on children which may last into adulthood.

+10.1.2.
 Our schools will support pupils through:

-- curricular opportunities to encourage self-esteem and self-motivation; - an ethos that actively promotes a positive, supportive and safe environmentand values the whole community; - liaison with other agencies which support the pupil such as Social Care and Child and Adolescent Mental Health Services (CAMHS);

-• the Behaviour policy which will support vulnerable pupils in the school.
-Ourstaff will agree a consistent approach that focuses on the behaviour of the child but does not damage the pupil's sense of worth.
+10.1.2.1 Curricular opportunities to encourage self-esteem and self-advocacy, including a Safeguarding and PSHE curriculum.

+- 10.1.2.2 An ethos that actively promotes a positive, supportive, and safe environment and values the whole community. - 10.1.2.3 Liaison with other agencies which support the pupil such as Social Care and Child and Adolescent Mental Health Services (CAMHS). - 10.1.2.4Behaviour policies which support vulnerable pupils in the school.
+Our staff will agree a consistent approach that focuses on the behaviour of the child but does not damage the pupil's sense of worth.

-10.1 Looked After Children.
+10.2.
+Looked After Children.

+- 10.2.1.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-We will ensure that our staff have the skills, knowledge and understanding necessary to keep looked after children safe, including children who were previously looked after.

-In particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
-Our staff will obtain information about the child's care arrangements and the levels of authority delegated to the carer by the authoritylooking after him/her.
-The Designated Teacher for Children Looked After (CLA) will obtain details of the child's social worker and the name of the virtual schoolhead in the authority that looks after the child.
+We will ensure that our staff have the skills, knowledge and understanding necessary to keep looked after children safe, including children who were previously looked after. - 10.2.2.
+In particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim orfull care order) and contact arrangements with birth parents or those with parental responsibility.
+Our staff will obtain information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The Designated Teacher for Children Looked After (CLA) will obtain details of the child's social worker and the name of the virtual school head in the authority that looks after the child. - 10.2.3.
 The Designated Teacher for CLA will work with the virtual school head and the Personal Adviser to promote the educational achievement and welfare of existing and previously Looked After Children.
 Each school will ensure there is a specific named individual in each school for CLA pupils.
-For further informationsee Role and Responsibilities of the Designated Teacher and Promoting the Education of Looked After Children.
+For further information see Role and Responsibilities of the Designated Teacher and Promoting the Education of Looked After Children.

+10.3.
 Children potentially at greater risk of harm

-(KCSIE Paragraphs 159-164) Keeping Children safe in Education 2022 Children who need a social worker (Child in Need and Child Protection Plans)Children may need a social worker due to safeguarding or welfare needs.
+10.3.1.
+(KCSIE Paragraphs 159-164) Keeping Children Safe in Education 2023

+Children who need a social worker (Child in Need and Child Protection Plans)

+Children may need a social worker due to safeguarding or welfare needs.
-Local authorities should share the fact a child has a social worker, and the DSLwill hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.

-There are clear powers to share this information under existing duties on both local authorities and schools to safeguard and promote the welfare ofchildren.
+- 10.3.2.
+Local authorities should share the fact a child has a social worker, and the DSL will hold and use this information so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - 10.3.3.
+There are clear powers to share this information under existing duties on both local authorities and schools to safeguard and promote the welfare of children.

+10.3.4.
 Schools have an important role to play in supporting the mental health and wellbeing of pupils.
 It is important to be aware that 'A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health'.

+10.4.
 Relationships and Sex Education